Captain E. Dominic Darius

 - Ironclad - Cheap and focus-efficient melee jack.
 A boosted Tremor (thanks to full throttle) can be game ending.

-- Defender or Lancer are both ideal targets for Jackhammer, helping them to knock out a warjack's cortex.
-The former also has decent ranged capability, and the latter can actually help channeling Jackhammer to other targets.
+- Defender - An ideal target for Jackhammer, helping it to knock out a warjack's cortex.
+TIt also has decent ranged capability.

 - Stormclad - He has the longest native threat range of any Cygnar heavy and the highest native P+S.